Focused fields of ultrashort radially-polarized laser pulses having low-order spatio-temporal couplings: Spatial Chirp

 The central frequency of a linearly polarized pulse has the same behavior as in the previous section such that $\bar{\omega}(x)=\omega_0+x\zeta$.
 The temporal phase is in general not linearly dependent on the GDD $\phi_2$, but if we assume that the chirp is large, $\phi_2\Delta\omega^2\gg2$, then $\bar{\omega}(t)=\omega_0+t/\phi_2$.
 This results in a pulse-front tilt $\eta=dt/dx=\phi_2\zeta$ [s/m] of

 which for linearly-polarized pulses is accurate with the stated assumption of large chirp.

 However, as was the case with WFR, the PFT is also influenced by the more complicated off-axis spectral envelope of the RPLB such that Eq.~(\ref{eq:SC_tilt}) is not fully accurate.
 Figure~\ref{fig:SC_tilt} shows the developing tilt at $z=0$ for a single value of $\tau_t=30$\,fs as the chirp is increased, for both $|E_z|^2$ and $|E_x|^2$.
 The agreement with Eq.~(\ref{eq:SC_tilt}) improves as the chirp is increased, seen clearly comparing Fig.~\ref{fig:SC_tilt}(a) and Fig.~\ref{fig:SC_tilt}(d).
 The agreement for $|E_z|^2$ is still not great when $\phi_2=600$\,fs$^2$, Fig.~\ref{fig:SC_tilt}(d), however for $|E_x|^2$ the agreement is very good despite the more complicated temporal intensity profile.
+Note counter-intuitively that the peak intensity of $E_z$ is not decreasing as chirp is added in the left column of Fig.~\ref{fig:SC_tilt}, and is in fact slightly increasing.
+We confirm that beyond 600\,fs$^2$ the peak intensity does begin to decrease for the specific parameters of Fig.~\ref{fig:SC_tilt}, and that for larger values of $\tau_t$ the peak intensity is maximum at a larger chirp.
+This interesting result potentially allows for designed aberrations with a partially mitigated intensity decrease.